 A database containing many books/book sections on social theory (as well as other material)

 All our ebooks can be read online, but many can also be downloaded; see our guide on How to download e-books to e-readers.
 Many can be downloaded in their entirety (for a time limited period) but with some you can only download a chapter.

-Sage reference online - Includes 60+ reference books and encyclopaedias including topics such as psychology and social policy
+Sage reference online - Includes 60+ reference books and encyclopaedias including criminology specific

 CREDOreference - Online reference books including encyclopaedias, dictionaries and thesauri in a wide range of subject areas.